Jeff Green (racing driver): Part-time in multiple series

+Following several consecutive seasons of start and parking for TriStar motorsports, he switched teams in 2017 by driving full-time for B. J. McLeod Motorsports after having made a few starts for them the year prior.
+Despite these plans, he was swapped out on race 4 of the season at Phoenix and only made select starts for the team the rest of the year.
+In the weeks where he wasn't driving for BJMM, he did start and park races for RSS Racing.

-Green completed his full 2018 season for all 33 races with RSS, mostly in the No. 93.
-The following year, Green competed in the first half of the 2019 NASCAR Xfinity Series season before missing the rest starting in July as he underwent rotator cuff surgery after the Kentucky race.
+Green competed in the full 2018 season with RSS, mostly start and parking in the No. 93.
+The only two races he ran to completion were at Daytona and Talladega.
+The following year, Green competed in the first half of the 2019 NASCAR Xfinity Series season before missing the rest starting in July as he underwent rotator cuff surgery.
 He served as a crew chief for RSS Racing for the remainder of the year.
+His final Xfinity series start came at Pocono Raceway in 2020, where he DNFed after 17 laps.

-For 2021, Green revealed his plans for the year in a response to a fan's question on Twitter, who asked him if he had plans to compete in any Xfinity races for RSS as he did in 2020.
-Green stated that he did not have any races scheduled for the season, and that he would continue as a crew chief with RSS, moving from the Xfinity Series to their part-time ARCA Menards Series car, the No. 28, driven by Ryan's younger brother Kyle Sieg.
+For 2021, Green revealed his plans for the year in a response to a fan's question on Twitter, who asked him if he had plans to compete in any Xfinity races for RSS.
+Green stated that he did not have any races scheduled for the season.
+He would continue as a crew chief with RSS, moving from the Xfinity Series to their part-time ARCA Menards Series car, the No. 28, driven by Ryan's younger brother Kyle Sieg.
 On May 21, Green announced that he would be retiring from driving and crew chiefing NASCAR effective immediately.
 He made his announcement after the conclusion of Sieg's part-time ARCA schedule, which was the first 4 races of the season.
 Green's final race ended up being as crew chief for Kyle Sieg in his Xfinity Series debut at Dover.